lucabianchi91/build_test/README.md

 # build_test

-To reproduce the build issue, clone and run
-`docker build -t build_test .`
+To reproduce the build issue, clone and run (inside the cloned folder) `docker build -t build_test .`

 This should result in `AttributeError: module 'queue' has no attribute 'Full'`